Eating Sour Cream During Pregnancy – Is It Safe?

 There are additional sour cream variations from different regions of the globe, such as

-- Mexican Sour Cream (mild flavor)
+- Mexican Sour Cream (mild flavour)

 - Sour Cream (Classic American)

-It is more dangerous to make your fermented foods than purchase them in a store.
+It is more dangerous to make your fermented foods than to purchase them in a store.
 Because it is more challenging to regulate the home’s temperature, cleanliness, and bacterial levels, there is a greater risk of harmful bacteria growing alongside beneficial bacteria in the home environment.

 When it comes to sour cream and crème Fraiche, pregnant women should avoid them, regardless of whether they make or purchase them.
-For the best results, store your food in the refrigerator at a temperature below 40 degrees Fahrenheit in a product that has been pasteurized to avoid spoiling it.
+For the best results, store your food in the refrigerator at a temperature below 40 degrees Fahrenheit in a product that has been pasteurised to avoid spoiling it.

 Health Benefits of Sour Cream While Pregnant